EtteGit/EnragedRabbitProject/Klipper_Macros/README.md

-Required macros for the use of the ERCF system with klipper are found in this directory.
+Those macros are still the ones for the ERCF V1.0

+They won't work with the ERCF V1.1

+The new ERCF V1.1 software will be released soon (days, not weeks ;) )